NicBonetto/eclipse/README.md

 This was a fun personal project in my own attempt to create a solution to the problem of becoming bored listening to the same music.

 + *Important Note: When searching, artists' names must be spelled correctly.*
 + *Important Note: I have not yet tested for browser compatability.
-I created this testing on Chrome.*
+I created this on Google Chrome.*

 Live Demo: https://eclipse-music.herokuapp.com/